SchildCode/VBA-Cleaner/README.md

 3. Pick the workbook to deep-clean, in the dialog window that appears.
 4. Select file name to save, in the SaveAs file browser that appears.
 By default the file name is appended with '_DeepClean.xlsm'
 5. The tool exports, rebuilds into a new workbook, saves and closes it without p-code.
 6. If necessary re-set any project password, project name, and references you need.
+Note that these edits may lead to p-code being compiled and stored in the file.

 ### Exactly what happens under to hood of VBA_DeepClean?